 Yet if a woman is somehow failing to win our approval, she’s not a dick.
 Nor, really, is she likely to be an asshole.
 She’ll be a bitch — probably a fucking bitch.
 Or, if she’s really won our disapproval, she’ll be referred to as that organ of a woman’s body from which new life is produced but which is apparently a very dirty, nasty, hateful thing — and which is sometimes referenced by a word beginning with the letter “c”.

 What is so wrong with being a woman?

 And what has this to do with Malala Yousafzai?

-It ties in to Malala because when I first heard of what happened to the girl and why, I thought to myself that it must take serious balls to challenge the Taliban at the age of eleven.
+It ties in to Malala because at one point today I thought to myself that it must have took serious balls to take on the Taliban at the age of eleven.

-And I have regretted what was meant as a compliment ever since.
+I immediately regretted what was meant as a compliment.

 Because, she doesn’t have balls.
 If she did, she’d be allowed to learn how to factor an equation.

 She’s a girl.
 And that’s the point.
 I apologize — and not only to women — for even thinking to compliment this young woman by bestowing any masculinity onto her heroic humanity.
 My God, how I wish even one percent of the world’s population — balls or no balls — had the spine to stand tall as this child has done.